 Some examples of serpentine routing on a PCB

-Different Types of Trace Tuning for Trace Length Matching
+Different Types of Trace Tuning for Trace Length Matching in PCB Design

 In the picture above you can see examples of serpentine trace tuning.
 This tuning can be tight in an accordion pattern or elongated in a trombone pattern.
 High-speed design experts recommend routing in big trombone patterns to fill up the area and leave space for tuning later.
 Then when you are ready, come back and fine tune the trombone routing in a tighter accordion pattern to get the exact trace length that you need.
 You should also use 45-degree corners on the waves of the accordion patterns and space the waves at a minimum distance of 3 times the trace width.

 In the same way that individual nets need to be tuned to other nets, you should also match the lengths of the two nets in a differential pair.
 Keep the pair routed together as much as possible and put in the trace length waves on the mismatched ends.
-It is important to route the two traces of differential pair together around obstacles such as vias or holes when you are matching their lengths.
+It is important to route the two traces of differential pair together around obstacles such as vias or holes when you are impedance matching their lengths.
 Don’t split the pair up while routing around these obstacles.
 Differential pairs will also need to be matched in length to other differential pairs as well.

 PCB trace routing

 There is a lot of functionality in printed circuit board design tools that will help you with your routing and trace tuning.
 First, you can set up trace length rules in the high-speed routing constraints.
 These rules will ensure that your routing is created at the correct lengths and appropriately matched to other nets.
 You can also use processes that will automatically route the tuning patterns to the correct lengths so that you don’t have to manually create the waves.
 These utilities provide the control you need to regulate the trace width and the height and spacing of the accordion wave patterns.
 Finally, you can also use differential pair routers to match the lengths of the two traces in the pair together.